mincerafter42/mincerafter42.github.io/webmastery.md

 ---
 title: Webmastery
 layout: default
-last_modified_at: 2022-06-02
+last_modified_at: 2022-07-05
 ---
 # Resources for Webmasters
 I'm a webmaster; one who is in charge of a website.
+I have also been called an HTML goddess and a powerful CSS mage :p
 Here are some resources for webmasters or aspiring webmasters!

 ## External resources
 Here are some useful resources if you wish to learn <abbr title="HyperText Markup Language">HTML</abbr>, the language of the Web, or if you wish to improve your existing HTML skills.